 And then 60-69, and slightly extend the S sound.
 Ssssixty, ssssixty-one.

 Thanks so much for watching!
 Stay tuned for part 4 of the Basics of Voice Production series, Exercises for the Resonance System.
-And let me know if you’d like some help with improving your breath support for speech!
+And I'd love to hear from you - contact me to learn how we can work together to perfect your American English pronunciation!